FAQs About the Asphalt Pavement Industry:

 What kind of warranty is provided?

-An industry-standard, one-year warranty for labor and material is provided on all projects.
+A one-year warranty for labor and material is provided on all projects.
 We stand behind our work to meet the satisfaction of our clients.
+The standard warranty letter can be viewed and printed by clicking: Standard Warranty Letter.

 Will Breck’s Paving do work on projects outside its “normal” service area?